 Popular with those who want to dog walk on the wild side, woodland, meadow and riverside are all crammed into this 100-acre space about six miles from Newcastle.
 It has a great visitor’s centre that provides information about the wildlife here.
 Incorporating a stretch of the River Blyth you could see kingfishers, dippers and otters, as well as roe deer on the banks and red squirrels in the trees.

 Situated on the banks of the River Tyne you are likely to catch sight of wading birds and even grey seals.
 It is a 13-minute drive top from the city centre and boasts 75 acres of wildflower meadows, wood and grasslands with a choice of trails for you and your pooch.
 There are bird watching hides where you can spot curlews, redshanks, common terns and kittiwakes.

-There are cafes and even restaurants in many of these idyllic spots in and around the city and there are also a number of dog-friendly days out in Newcastle.
-Despite being in a highly populated part of England, this area is rich in birdlife and flourishing fauna that provide hours of bliss for you and your buddy.
+There are cafes and even restaurants in many of these idyllic spots in and around the city and there are also pet friendly days out in Newcastle.
+Despite being in a highly populated part of England, there are still a number of Newcastle rentals that will accept dogs and the area is rich in birdlife and flourishing fauna that provide hours of bliss for you and your buddy.
 This is one region where you will never have to look far for good places to walk dogs and for you to see Mother Nature at her best.